 Basic Snow Blower No-Start Checks

 In this section, we’ll check all those often overlooked, easy-to-fix solutions for a no-start.
-It makes sense to check these first that way, we could save ourselves a ton of time and effort.
+It makes sense to check these first that way; we could save ourselves a ton of time and effort.

 Here’s the checklist in order of commonality:

-- Fuel turned On
+• Fuel valve turned On

-- Fuel in the gas tank
+• Fuel in the gas tank

-- Ignition set to On
+• Ignition set to On

-- Follow the correct start procedure (covered above)
+• Follow the correct start procedure (covered above)

 No-Start Snow Blower Symptoms